 Benign and malignant tumors are found in the nasal cavity and sinuses, most frequently on just one side.
 Sneezing and sniffling are early signs.
 This will be followed by obstructed breathing or possibly bleeding in the affected nostril.

-A polyp is a growth which starts out as an enlargement of one of the mucous glands.
+A polyp is a growth that starts out as an enlargement of one of the mucous glands.
 It is not cancerous.
 It usually appears like a cherry on a stalk.
-Polyps and small tumours should be removed by your veterinarian.
+Polyps and small tumors should be removed by your veterinarian.

-Large tumors are more serious, and make one side of the face protrude more than the other.
-If they extend beyond the eye, it will bulge.
-These tumors are advanced and a treatment is most often not possible.
+Large tumors are more serious and make one side of the face protrude more than the other.
+If they extend beyond the eye, they will bulge.
+These tumors are advanced and treatment is most often not possible.